PirvuStefan/BetterCrops-Vanilla-and-Oraxen-/README.md

 (might not work with Paper 1.21.4 because of the new content update, but i believe will still do )

-Paper is a fork of spigot, whick is a fork of bukkit on its own .
+Paper is a fork of spigot, which is a fork of bukkit on its own .
 View documentation for [paper](https://docs.papermc.io/) .
 This will work on any fork of paper ( Folia, Pufferfish, Purpur ) .